lanzv/SongChordsRecognizer/ACR_Training/ReadMe.md

 ### Dataset issues
  1. No audio files provided.
  1. Not consistent chord annotations - sometimes B chord means Hes, sometimes B chord means H.
+ 1. Sometimes not correctly annotated chords (Something by Beatles).
  1. When the audio files exist, the dataset is too large.